SaturnsVoid/LilyStrike/README.md

 Plug the dongle into the **target** computer's USB port (it presents itself as an HID keyboard).
 In the web UI, open **BadUSB**, write a script:

 ```
-REM open a terminal on Windows and print the device IP
+REM open a terminal on Windows and print hello
 DELAY 1000
 GUI r
 DELAY 500